Soju: China

 There are a number of soju brands directly outside the Korean Peninsula for the ethnic Korean population, and most use rice as the foundation since the price is significantly cheaper than in South Korea.
 Soju from South Korea, from firms like Jinro, is also imported.

 Canada

 Liquors in Canada are subject to regulations that vary from province to province.
-In Ontario, the provincially run Liquor Control Board of Ontario (LCBO) sells soju, not all LCBO locations carry it.
+In Ontario, the provincially run Liquor Control Board of Ontario (LCBO) sells soju, but not all LCBO locations carry it.
 However, since the LCBO introduced online ordering in 2016, soju can be ordered for home delivery anywhere in the province.